TheJusticeMan/obsidian-mobile-plugin/README.md

 - **Force Tablet UI**: Toggle to force the tablet interface on mobile phones.
 - **Keep in tablet mode**: Command to toggle this mode.

+### Mobile Search

+A dedicated search view optimized for mobile devices:

+- **Sticky search input**: Always visible at the top of the results.
+- **Infinite scrolling**: Efficiently loads results as you scroll.
+- **File previews**: Shows a preview of the file content with caching for performance.
+- **Smart keyboard handling**: Automatically dismisses the keyboard when scrolling results.
+- **Performance optimized**: Uses cached document fragments to minimize rendering overhead.

 ## Installation

 ### Brat